seo-beomseok/econometrics/README.md

 # Tspoon

-Tspoon is a Python library for time-series pre-processing, period conversion, normalization, visualization and more.
+<a href=https://pypi.org/project/tspoon/>Tspoon</a> is a Python library for time-series pre-processing, period conversion, normalization, visualization and more.

 ## Installation